 10. Deemed Trusts Under The Pension Benefits Act, 1992

 It appears that the Bill will create a superior (or PMSI like) priority for amounts deemed to be held in trust by employers under The Pension Benefits Act, 1992.
 It is clear that employee contributions that are made or withheld from payroll, and employer contributions that are required to be made under a pension plan, will be subject to this priority and it appears that this priority will also apply to unfunded pension liabilities.
-Click here to find a more detailed post on our analysis of this super priority.
+Read our previous post for our analysis of this super priority.

 11. Serial Number Registrations

 Bill 151 makes several amendments to the rules governing serial number registrations, in respect of serial numbered goods that constitute “consumer goods”, errors in respect of serial number registrations, and where a secured party has registered the serial number only in the general collateral field and not the serial number field.
-Click here for a post on the details of these amendments.”
+Read our previous post for the details of these amendments.

 12. Growing Crops – Elimination of the Requirement to Take a New Security Agreement Every Year